mrshpetny/mrshpetny/README.md

-# Mr. Shpetny – Executive Audit Engagements
+# Mr. Shpetny – CEO & Executive Audit Engagements

 ### Stop burning an extra ~$14,232 a year on AWS